Ahmed Fathy

-Ahmed Fathy Abdelmonem Ahmed Ibrahim (أحمد فتحى عبد المنعم أحمد إبراهيم; born 10 November 1984) is an Egyptian professional footballer who plays for Pyramids.
+Ahmed Fathy Abdelmonem Ahmed Ibrahim (أحمد فتحى عبد المنعم أحمد إبراهيم; born 10 November 1984) is an Egyptian former professional footballer who played as a full-back.

-Born in Banha, he usually plays in the right back role for club and country.
-He started his career with Egyptian side Ismaily SC before moving to England to play in the Premier League with Sheffield United in 2007.
-Fathy returned to Egypt after only a few months however, signing to Al Ahly where he has remained until April 2020 where he signed to Pyramids FC, whilst also spending some time on loan at both Kuwait side Kazma and Hull City back in England.
-Alongside his club career, Fathy has represented Egypt since 2002, playing over one hundred games and scoring nine goals for his country.
+Considered by some as one of Africa's best-ever full-backs, Fathy started his career with Egyptian side Ismaily SC before moving to England to play in the Premier League with Sheffield United in 2007.
+Fathy returned to Egypt after only a few months however, signing for Al Ahly where he remained until April 2020 when he signed for Pyramids FC, whilst also spending some time on loan at both the Kuwait side Kazma and Hull City back in England.
+Alongside his club career, Fathy represented Egypt from 2002, playing over one hundred games and scoring nine goals for his country.

 Club career

 Early career: Ismaily and Sheffield United

-Fathy played as a midfielder and right back for Ismaily in Egypt, where he won the 2001–02 Egyptian Premier League.
-In early 2007, Egyptian newspaper Al-Ahram reported that Fathy's club had accepted Sheffield United's £700,000 offer for the player, and after a number of weeks of protracted negotiations, Fathy signed a three and a half year contract on 24 January 2007.
+Fathy was born in Banha, He played as a midfielder and right-back for Ismaily in Egypt, where he won the 2001–02 Egyptian Premier League.
+In early 2007, Egyptian newspaper Al-Ahram reported that Fathy's club had accepted Sheffield United's £700,000 offer for the player, and after a number of weeks of protracted negotiations, Fathy signed a three-and-a-half-year contract on 24 January 2007.
 Fathy made his Premier League debut for United as a substitute in the closing minutes of a 2–1 victory over Tottenham Hotspur at Bramall Lane on 10 February 2007, and made his full first team debut at Anfield against Liverpool on 24 February 2007, but failed to hold down a regular spot for the Blades.